U.S. immigrants are often unsure about their basic rights as immigrants in the U.S.

 - If you are arrested, you should remain silent and demand the right to speak to an attorney.
 Always keep in mind that any information given by you without consulting your attorney could endanger your case.

 - Do not give the officer any reason to charge you with disorderly conduct or obstruction of justice.
 Be polite while asserting your right to be silent.

 - Do not sign any document without consulting your attorney .
 By signing a document without consulting an attorney, you may be giving up some of your immigrant rights.

 - Always memorize and carry with you phone numbers of close family members, and your attorney.

 - If you are arrested or detained, you may ask to speak to someone from the consulate of your country.

 - Always keep more than one set of all your immigration papers fully updated in safe custody.

-U.S. immigrants must realize that even though their stay in the U.S. may be temporary, they still have many of the basic rights that U.S. citizens have.
-Immigrants must understand and exercise their basic rights to protect themselves.
-While the above mentioned rights for immigrants are commonly enforceable, you must obtain legal advice for your specific situation in cases of any violation of your rights.
+Foreign nationals in the U.S. must realize that even though their stay in the U.S. may be temporary, they still have many of the basic rights that U.S. citizens have.
+Immigrants should understand and exercise their basic rights to protect themselves.
+While the above-mentioned rights for immigrants are commonly enforceable, you must obtain legal advice for your specific situation in cases of any violation of your rights.
 As a foreign national residing in the U.S., if you believe that your immigrant rights are being violated, you should contact your immigration attorney immediately and seek help.

 What VisaPro Customers Are Saying